Book of Blue | Bare Essence

 Envy, a different feeling, is related to competition (and is often thought of incorrectly as jealousy).
 Envy is about wanting what someone else has.
 That’s running through the streets and racking up cash on monetized videos: the envy economy.
 You will pay me to want to be like me.

 Exploring compersion can get complicated when people outside the primary relationship are involved (such as in polyamorous situations).
 Typically, that is the only time the idea of compersion comes up, if it does.
 Usually this is in concept only.
-If you’re struggling in your poly situations, compersion is likely the thing missing.
-Without it, polyamory is a total drag.
+If you’re struggling in your poly situations, dive into compersion.
+It’s learnable though mostly takes either a sense of daring or natural appreciation for life.

 Selfsex as a Primary Loving, Relational and Cosmic Experience